IgorP17/Getting-and-Cleaning-Data/README.md

 Also, here we set names for variables and activities
 This is steps 2 - 4 from task
 4. Lines 101 - 113: Melting data and calculate means
-This is steps 2 - 4 from task
+This is step 5 from task
 5. Below lines: Write data to the file mytidyset.txt with \t separator.